LOT Network: Activities

 In 2022, LOT Network partnered with a group called ADAPT (an acronym for "Advancing Diversity Across Patent Teams"), founded by leaders from Amazon, Cruise, Google, Disney, Meta, and Microsoft, to advance diversity and representation within the IP community.
 The company also founded an initiative to create greater transparency among 5G patent holders.

+The organization hosts an annual member meeting, LOT Network BRIDGE, which has featured speakers such as current and past U.S. PTO Directors and the head of the Unified Patent Court.
+The 2026 event will feature John Squires, Under Secretary of Commerce for Intellectual Property and Director of the U.S. Patent and Trademark Office (USPTO), and David Kappos, who has previously held that title, will headline a Director-to-Director fireside chat.

 Reception

 LOT has steadily grown its international membership, citing members from 56 countries as of October 2024.
-In 2022, Chinese AI company Baidu announced that it joined LOT Network to preserve its resources for innovation.
-“Since its founding, Baidu has held innovation and technology at its core, and PAE litigation has the potential to steer us from that focus,” said Cui Lingling, Head of Baidu’s Patent Department.
-“Joining LOT Network allows us to devote more resources to building products and services for our customers – like our suite of AI products, intelligent driving technologies, search engine platform, and more – and our users can have the best experience possible without any disruption of service.
-We are confident that an ounce of protection is worth millions in potential patent litigation brought on by PAEs.”
-Likewise, European bank Barclays announced their LOT membership with CTO and Managing Director Lee Braine saying: “...we are pleased to contribute to and extend the growing global community working together to reduce the PAE threat ."
-As international participation increased, in 2024, one year after the launch of the Unified Patent Court, Dr. Klaus Grabinski, President of the Court of Appeal and Chairperson of the Presidium of the Unified Patent Court, provided an update on the first year of the court at LOT Network's annual membership meeting, LOT Network BRIDGE.
+European bank Barclays announced their LOT membership with CTO and Managing Director Lee Braine saying: “...we are pleased to contribute to and extend the growing global community working together to reduce the PAE threat ."
+As international participation increased, in 2024, one year after the launch of the Unified Patent Court (UPC), Dr. Klaus Grabinski, President of the Court of Appeal and Chairperson of the Presidium of the Unified Patent Court, provided an update on the first year of the court at LOT Network's annual membership meeting, LOT Network BRIDGE.

 In 2023, TechCrunch featured a two-part series on the anatomy of patent litigation, highlighting the aftermath of OpenText’s $6 billion acquisition of Micro Focus, wherein OpenText picked up thousands of granted and pending patents through the acquisition and Micro Focus is now giving up its membership in LOT Network.
 Reporter Paul Sawers wrote: "OpenText is no stranger to patent assertion, and it has already been accused of behaving like a patent troll in the wake of its 2019 acquisition of data security firm Carbonite — a deal that has led to ongoing patent litigation proceedings against CrowdStrike, Kaspersky, Sophos and Trend Micro."